QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures: Theoretical background

 \subsection{Quantum Fisher Information}

-Given some probabilistic model that specifies probabilities $p_\theta(i)$ of obtaining different measurement outcomes $i$ depending on the value of a parameter $\theta$, one can lower bound the achievable mean squared error $\Delta^2 \tilde{\theta}$ of any locally unbiased estimator $\tilde{\theta}(i)$ via the famous \emph{classical Cram{\'e}r-Rao} (\acs{CCR}) bound \cite{kay1993}:
+Given some probabilistic model that specifies probabilities $p_\theta(i)$ of obtaining different measurement outcomes $i$ depending on the value of a parameter $\theta$, one can lower-bound the achievable mean squared error $\Delta^2 \tilde{\theta}$ of any locally unbiased estimator $\tilde{\theta}(i)$ via the famous \emph{classical Cram{\'e}r-Rao} (\acs{CCR}) bound \cite{kay1993}:

 where $k$ is the number of independent repetitions of an experiment and $F_C$ is \emph{classical Fisher information} (\acs{CFI}):